How to Find 404 Pages in Google Analytics 4 (GA4)?

 Double-click or drag the “Page path and screen class” and “Page referrer” dimensions to add them to the Rows box.

-add dimension to rows
+add dimensions to the rows

 Step 5: Set the Metrics